 Other Causes of Hypercalcemia

-A benign tumor (or tumors) is usually responsible for hypercalcemia, but there are many other possible causes of the disorder, however, including:
+A benign tumor (or tumors) is usually responsible for hypercalcemia.
+There are many other possible causes of the disorder, however, including:

-- Taking large amounts of calcium or vitamin D supplements for a long time may also increase the calcium level in the blood.
+- high doses of calcium or vitamin D supplements taken for a long time

-- Lying immobilized in bed for a long period of time may cause hypercalcemia.
+- immobilzation in bed for a long time

 In a rare inherited condition known as familial hypocalciuric hypercalcemia, the gene that codes for a calcium-sensing receptor doesn't work properly.
 This receptor is present in the parathyroid glands as well as in other parts of the body.
 Without a properly functioning receptor, the parathyroid gland isn't "told" that the blood contains calcium, so it continues to make PTH.
 This raises the level of calcium in the blood.